The Red Sea coast of Egypt, one of the world’s most beautiful snorkeling destination

 Abu Dabbab is considered one of the best spots in Egypt to swim with green sea turtles.

 The dugong spots are also the best locations to encounter green sea turtles, which favor the same underwater environment.
-While green sea turtles are almost never seen while snorkeling in Sinai, they are very easy to see (not to say unmissable) in Marsa Mubarak and Abu Dabbab.
+While green sea turtles are rarely seen while snorkeling in Sinai, they are very easy to see (not to say unmissable) in Marsa Mubarak and Abu Dabbab.

 Another option is the Gorgonia Beach Resort‘s lagoon, which is also frequently visited by turtles.